brentvollebregt/nitratine.net/posts/python-keylogger/post.md

 import logging
 ```

 Next set a variable which points to where you want to save the logs; leave this as an empty string to save the log beside the python script.
-Then setup the logging module as shown below.
+Then set up the logging module as shown below.

 ```python
 log_dir = ""